 About OMIs

-An OUTSCALE Machine Image (OMI) is a template for instances containing at least an Operating System (OS) and possibly other software applications and other configurations like block device mappings.
+An OUTSCALE Machine Image (OMI) is a template for virtual machines (VMs) containing at least an Operating System (OS) and possibly other software applications and other configurations like block device mappings.

-OMIs enable you to launch instances with a predefined software configuration and applications you need, without having to install the same software applications on all the instances you launch for a specific use case.
+OMIs enable you to create VMs with a predefined software configuration and applications you need, without having to install the same software applications on all the VMs you create for a specific use case.

 General Information

-An OMI is a machine image used as a template to launch instances based on a Block Storage Unit (BSU) volume as the root device.
+An OMI is a machine image used as a template to create VMs based on a Block Storage Unit (BSU) volume as the root device.
 An OMI provides at least an OS (Linux or Windows), and can provide software applications or copies of other BSU volumes.

-An OMI also provides a configuration for instance attributes, like DisableApiTermination
+An OMI also provides a configuration for VM attributes, like DisableApiTermination

 , which you can modify if needed.
-For more information, see Modifying an Instance Attribute.
+For more information, see Modifying a VM Attribute.

-OMIs can be created either from a snapshot of a volume or from an instance:
+OMIs can be created either from a snapshot of a volume or from a VM:

 -

-If you create an OMI from a snapshot, the latter is used to create the root device of the instances to be launched.
+If you create an OMI from a snapshot, the latter is used to create the root device of the VMs to be created.

 -

-If you create an OMI from an instance, a snapshot of the root device is created to create the OMI and then to create the root device of the instances to be launched.
-If other BSU volumes are attached to the source instance, snapshots of each of these volumes are created and instances are launched with copies attached to them.
+If you create an OMI from a VM, a snapshot of the root device is created to create the OMI, and then to create the root device of the VMs to be created.
+If other BSU volumes are attached to the source VM, snapshots of each of these volumes are created and VMs are created with copies attached to them.

 |